iptc/json-for-concepts-vocabularies/README.md

 This repository includes:

-- JSON-scheme: how to express CVs by a native JSON, the properties are controlled by a JSON Schema.
+- JSON-schema: how to express CVs by a native JSON, the properties are controlled by a JSON Schema.
 It provides the Schema and an example.
 - JSON-LD: how to express CVs by JSON-LD.
 It provides a @context document and an example.